mdmower/ip2ldb-reader/README.md

 ## Installation

-This module has been tested with Node.js 10, 12, 14, and 16.
-Feel free to try other versions, but additional support is not promised.
+This module has been tested with Node.js LTS 14, 16, and 18.
+Feel free test other versions of Node.js and [let me know](https://github.com/mdmower/ip2ldb-reader/issues) if you encounter compatibility issues.

 Local installation